ImranMA/MicroCouriers/README.md

 Docker installed and configured on local system.
 Make sure docker is set to Linux containers.

 #### Running Application (without debugging)
-To run the application you need to run rebuildAllDockerImages.ps1 available in MicroCouriers/src/ .
+To run the application you need to run powershell script rebuildAllDockerImages.ps1 available in microCouriers/src/ .
 This script will build all the images. you can check all the images using "docker images" in command line.
-After this you need to run StartSolution.ps1 to fire up containers.
+After this you need to run powershell script StartSolution.ps1 to fire up containers.
 This will start the solution . in browser type http://localhost:5004 to launch the home page.

+##### Booking UI Screen
+Provide destination,  origion and atleast one item and click "estimate price" to fill the price field.
+After this click "Save Booking and Pay"

+##### Payment UI Screen
+you may provide any values on this screen and click pay for payment processing.
+Keep the booking order ID show on this page.

+##### Tracking UI screen
+provide booking order ID (available on payment screen) to track the order.

 #### Running Application (debug and explore)
 You can use visual studio or visual code to explore and debug the solution.
-If you want to run the solution in visual studio , before launching solution(F5) run StartSQLonly.ps1 script which will launch only SQL container.
+If you want to run the solution in visual studio , before launching solution(F5) run powershell StartSQLonly.ps1 script which will launch only SQL container.
 But if you want to use your own sql server instance replace database strings with your own SQL server instance in all API projects.

+# Stopping all containers
+run powershell script StopAllContainers.ps1 to stop all the containers.

 #### Database and SQL Login
 Databases are created automatically when application is launched.
 You may see retry logic in program.cs of all APIs and reason for this that SQL container may take sometime to start and we want to retry database connectivity.
 Application is using SQL Linux container for development purpose.
 You can login to sql server using SQL management studio with following credentials.